netidx/netidx-book/src/administration/id_map.md

 When the resolver authorises an operation it looks up the caller's *unix-style* identity — a uid, a primary gid, and a list of supplementary group names — and matches that against the entries in `perms.json`.
-For Kerberos and local-auth deployments the lookup follows the kernel's own user database via `/bin/id`, which is what the resolver runs by default (`id_map_type: Command`, `id_map_command: /bin/id`).
-For TLS, the principal is a certificate SAN — a DNS name like `alice.example.com` or `mazikeen.local` — and `/bin/id` has nothing useful to say about it.
+The default platform mapper uses `/bin/id` on Unix and native account/local-group APIs on Windows.
+For TLS, the principal is a certificate SAN — a DNS name like `alice.example.com` or `mazikeen.local` — and the platform account database usually has nothing useful to say about it.

-The id-map daemon (`netidx id-map serve`) is the answer.
+On Unix, the id-map daemon (`netidx id-map serve`) is the answer.
 It reads a small JSON file mapping netidx names to uids, primary groups, and supplementary group memberships, and answers the resolver's lookup queries over a unix socket using the same `/bin/id`-style line format